bbauska/W3Cx-3of5/README.md

 <h3 id="ch6-2-2">6.2.2 Example 1</h3>

 You can start filling this form and come back another day and complete it.
 It doesn\'t matter if you closed your browser before coming back.
-The form never loses what you entered, even if you reload the page, or press \"backspace\" by mistake. **This form auto saves/restores its content**.
+The form never loses what you entered, even if you reload the page, or press \"backspace\" by mistake.
+This form auto saves/restores its content.

 In this example, we use the most simple way to use localStorage:

--   **Save with the localStorage.key = value syntax. **For example, localStorage.firstName = \'Michel\' will save the value \"Michel\" with the access key being \'firstName\'
+-   Save with the localStorage.key = value syntax.
+For example, localStorage.firstName = \'Michel\' will save the value \"Michel\" with the access key being \'firstName\'

--   **Restore with the var value = localStorage.key syntax**.
+-   Restore with the var value = localStorage.key syntax.
 For example, var fn = localStorage.firstName; will set fn with the value \'Michel\' if this value has been previously saved as in the example from the line above.

 <h4>Saving the form content on the fly</h4>